AaroSaila/sanke/README.md

 - A pointer to the next order

 ## Info
-Only tested and designed to work with the combination of
+Only tested with the combination of
 - GCC
 - Linux
 - x86 CPU